 Ordinary taxable Canadian dividends are included in your income subject to the gross-up and dividend tax credit rules.
-Capital gains distributions will be treated as capital gains realized by you, one-half of which will generally be included in calculating your income as a taxable capital gain.
+Capital gains distributions will be treated as capital gains realized by you, subject to the June 10 Tax Amendments, one-half of which will generally be included in calculating your income as a taxable capital gain.
 A Fund may make designations in respect of its foreign-source income and foreign taxes paid so that you may be able to claim foreign tax credits.